nianiolang/nianiolang.github.io/json_ptd_validator.md

 ```
 ### Simple types

-Supported `json:ptd` types can be divided into simple and complex.
+Supported `json-ptd` types can be divided into simple and complex.

-`json:ptd` supports 6 different simple types - each corresponds to a proper data type.\
+`json-ptd` supports 6 different simple types - each corresponds to a proper data type.\
 All simple types can define a field value type, but cannot define the field itself.

 #### `ov.ptd_utf8`